QuantEcon/lecture-source-py/source/rst/smoothing_tax.rst

 It is instructive  to focus on a simple tax-smoothing example with complete markets.

-This example will illustrate how, in a complete markets model like that of Lucas and Stokey :cite:`LucasStokey1983`, the government purchases insurance from the private sector.
+This example illustrates how, in a complete markets model like that of Lucas and Stokey :cite:`LucasStokey1983`, the government purchases insurance from the private sector.

-Purchasing insurance  protects the government against having to  raise taxes too high when  emergencies make governments high.
+Payouts from the insurance it had purchased  allows the government to avoid raising taxes when  emergencies make government expenditures surge.

 We assume that government expenditures take one of two values :math:`G_1 < G_2`, where Markov state :math:`1` means "peace" and Markov state :math:`2` means "war".